Reynald Du Berger

 Stance on Climate Change

-Du Berger contends that global warming stopped fifteen years ago.
+Du Berger contended that global warming stopped fifteen years ago in a radio programme.

 “I maintain my opinion on the oil sands.
 Environmental damage created by their operations are minor and insignificant compared to the benefits derived…” (Translated from the original with Google Translate).

 October 28, 2019